franciscop/files/readme.md

 # File System Promises

-Node.js filesystem API designed to be easily usable with arrays and promises.
+Node.js filesystem API easily usable with Promises and arrays.
 It does:

 - absolute paths with the root as the running script.
 - `'utf-8'` and strings.
 Won't return Buffers.